 - An estimate and basis for such estimate of the costs incurred for managing each waste;

 - The Hazardous Waste Reduction Program Summary - Table 2, an evaluation or reevaluation of technically and economically feasible waste reduction alternatives must be performed for each waste stream, including a schedule or revised schedule for implementing the waste reduction alternatives selected.
 Also, any changes made in the Annual Status Reports in terms of reduction alternatives must be explained in this report.
 An explanation shall be provided for any hazardous waste stream that is no longer generated or is no longer classified as hazardous;

 - Any changes in existing or planned educational training and other programs provided to employees to motivate hazardous waste reduction efforts and increase awareness of potential hazardous waste reduction opportunities; and

 - Any changes in the corporation's and facility's commitment, priorities and goals, resource requirements, monitoring program and plans and schedules for future hazardous waste reduction actions including the designation of the office or department responsible for implementing the waste reduction program.

-Please submit one (1) copy of your document to the following address:
+Please attach and submit to the following email address: